What's going on in the rest of the book?

-The next evening, Elizabeth is amused at the conversation between Mr. Darcy and Miss Bingley.
-Miss Bingley throws a steady stream of compliments and requests at Mr. Darcy, who replies with his own dry sense of humor or ignores her.
+- The next evening, we're treated to a conversation between Mr. Darcy and Miss Bingley.
+Miss Bingley throws a steady stream of compliments and requests at Mr. Darcy, who keeps shutting her down.

-Elizabeth notices how frequently Mr. Darcy looks at her and she wonders why.
-She assumes he can't possibly be interested in her and decides that the only reason he keeps looking at her is to find things that are wrong about her.
-When he looks, she thinks, he looks to judge.
+- Elizabeth notices how frequently Mr. Darcy looks at her, but figures he can't possibly be interested in her.
+Ergo, he's looking at her to find things to criticize.